wp-plugins/mycurator/README.txt

 === MyCurator ===
 Contributors: mtilly
 Donate link:
-Tags: content curation, curation tools, curation software, curation plugin, content marketing, content management, content discovery, marketing, SEO
+Tags: content curation, curation tools, curation software, curation plugin, content marketing, article writing, content writing, blog article
 Requires at least: 3.3
 Tested up to: 3.5
-Stable tag: 1.3.2
+Stable tag: 1.3.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MyCurator plugin is content curation software that provides fresh content and builds SEO for your WordPress site.
+MyCurator plugin is content curation software that makes it easy to create fresh content for your WordPress site.

 == Description ==

 MyCurator is professional content curation software for WordPress sites.
-MyCurator works tirelessly in the background delivering a pipeline of content to you through the day, ready for your curation efforts.
+MyCurator works tirelessly in the background delivering a pipeline of content to you throughout the day, ready for your curation efforts.
-Integrated into WordPress, each article found by MyCurator includes the full text and all images as well as the attribution to the original page, ready to use your SEO, theme styling and plugins.
-You can easily grab quotes and images for your curated post, adding your insights and comments, quickly creating newly curated content for your site.
+Integrated into WordPress, each article found by MyCurator includes the full text and all images as well as the attribution to the original page.
+Just click on quotes and images to insert them into your curated post, then add your insights and comments, quickly creating fresh content for your site.
+Regular content curation can help build your article writing skills too.

 Find out more at <a href="http://www.target-info.com/" >MyCurator</a>.

-* Pro-actively finds the content you want, no need to search every time, making it easy to regularly curate new posts.
+* Pro-actively finds the content you want, no need to search every time, inspiring you to regularly curate new posts.
 * Easily handle 100's of articles a day and multiple writers, categories and sites with Quick post and bulk curation tools.
 * Customize to your specific niche by choosing what sources to read and what to look for in each article
 * For even more content accuracy, simply train with thumbs up/down and weed out off-topic and spam articles
 * The full text and all images for each article are available as a meta box in the WordPress post editor.
+* Curated content writing is quick, just click on a paragraph, list, table or image and its inserted into your blog article immediately.
 * Attribution to the original article is automatically inserted into the curated post.
 * Curated posts have access to SEO, theme options and other plugins of your environment just as with a regular post
 * Get It Bookmarklet allows you to discover content while browsing and add it to your training page for future curation.